Call us 0333 370 4333

 Early engagement allows us to prepare a person effectively, whether by drafting a written statement, determining which questions they are willing to answer, or ensuring they are in the strongest possible position for the interview.

-Can I refuse a voluntary police interview?
+Do I have to attend a voluntary police interview?

 Yes, you can decline a voluntary interview.
 However, it is important to understand that there are potential consequences for refusing.
 If you choose not to attend, the police may consider it necessary to arrest you in order to conduct the interview under caution at a police station.